3 Bedroom Home in Stuarts Draft - $374,900

-MOVE-IN NOW - NEW CONSTRUCTION Chesapeake Plan w/ Main Level Owners Bedroom.
-2,042 finished sq. ft. on slab.
+Join the A-List on our website and stay tuned for updates and be sure to follow us on Facebook for the very latest.
+New Construction Chesapeake Plan with front porch.
+Main Level Owners Bedroom.
+2,043 finished sq. ft. on slab foundation.
 With secondary bedrooms on the main level.
-Luxury vinyl plank flooring in foyer, kitchen casual dining, and great room.
+LVP in all common areas.
 Tile floors and surrounds in all baths.
-42" maple cabinets and granite counter tops, gourmet kitchen with stainless appliances double ovens side by side fridge.
-9 ft. ceilings & cased windows.
-His and her walk-in closets and owners bath vanities.
-12 X 14 Patio.
-14 SEER HVAC and programmable stat.
+Gourmet kitchen, 42" cabinets and granite counter tops, SS appliances, wall oven/microwave combo.
+9 ft. ceilings & cased double hung windows.
+15 SEER HVAC and programmable stat.
+12x14 paver patio.
 Security system.
-PHOTOS ARE OF A MODEL HOME.
-Up to $2,500 in closing cost assistance with use of sellers preferred lender and title company.
-No model home at this location - visit our model home at 149 Willowshire Ct., Waynesboro VA
+SOME PHOTOS ARE OF A MODEL HOME actual photos coming soon.

 3 Bedroom Home in Stuarts Draft - $374,900